danielbachhuber/composer-lock-updater/README.md

 ## Using

-Run the process with:

-    php script.php

-Requires `composer`, `git`, and `hub` executables to be present on the filesystem.
+Before you use composer-lock-updater, you'll need to ensure the `composer`, `git`, and `hub` executables are present on the filesystem.
+The user running the process will also need commit access to the GitHub repository.

+Once you've satisfied these dependencies, using composer-lock-updater is a matter of running:

+    php script.php <git-url>

+The script provides sufficiently verbose output for debugging purposes.